Trump suggests it will be Europe that guarantees peace in Ukraine

 The US’s role in any future deal is likely to be among the topics up for discussion later this week when Sir Keir Starmer heads to Washington for talks, after he reiterated his calls for a US “backstop” to any deal.

-It will be Mr Trump’s second meeting with a European leader in days, following the visit of French President Emmanuel Macron on Monday, the third anniversary of Russia’s invasion.
+It will be Mr Trump’s second meeting with a European leader in days, following the visit of French President Emmanuel Macron on Monday, which was the third anniversary of Russia’s invasion.

+In an interview with Fox News following their meeting, Mr Macron said it was “feasible” to talk about the start of negotiations for a sustainable peace within weeks.

+He said: “We want peace.
+And I think the initiative of President Trump is a very positive one.
+But my message was to say be careful because we need something substantial for Ukraine.

 The transatlantic alliance on the conflict has been shaken in recent weeks by the President’s comments on Ukraine and attempts to secure a deal with Russia over Ukraine’s head.